DevWalrus/camera_lite/README.md

 # Camera Lite
 A simple ROS2 publisher, using OpenCV to capture a frame from the camera and publish.
 This is a bare bones implimentation.
 It does not do any camera calibration or other advanced stuff.
 It just works.

-Has been tested on a Raspberry Pi 3 with Ubuntu 20.04 LTS and ROS Foxy.
+Has been tested on a with Ubuntu 22.04.1 LTS and ROS Humble.

 ## Dependencies
 In order to take a picture, a simple service definition is needed.
 Please install [Camera Lite Interfaces](https://github.com/slaghuis/camera_lite_interfaces.git)